 given functions.

-Geometric interpretation: find an integral surface of equation (1) passing
+Geometric interpretation: find an integral surface of equation (1) passing through the line defined parametrically by equation (5).
+Classical Cauchy problem: find a solution

 is a